Carol Kaye: Pop sessions

 In 1957, Kaye was playing a gig at the Beverly Cavern, Hollywood, when producer Robert "Bumps" Blackwell invited her to a recording session for Sam Cooke's arrangement of "Summertime".
 She realized she could make significantly more money with session work than playing in jazz clubs, so took it up as a full-time career.
 In 1958, she played acoustic rhythm guitar on Ritchie Valens' "La Bamba", recorded at Gold Star Studios, Hollywood.
 Through Gold Star, she began to work with producer Phil Spector, playing electric guitar on Bob B. Soxx & the Blue Jeans' "Zip-a-Dee-Doo-Dah" and the Crystals' "Then He Kissed Me", and acoustic guitar on the Righteous Brothers' "You've Lost That Lovin' Feelin'".
-Along with several other musicians including drummer Hal Blaine and guitarist Glen Campbell, her work with Spector attracted the attention of other record producers and she found herself in demand as a regular session player.
+Along with several other musicians, including drummer Hal Blaine and guitarist Glen Campbell, her work with Spector attracted the attention of other record producers, and she found herself in demand as a regular session player.

 In 1963, when a bass player failed to show for a session at Capitol Records in Hollywood, she was asked to fill in on the instrument.
-She quickly discovered she preferred playing bass, and found it was a key component of a backing track and allowed her to play more inventively than the relatively simpler guitar parts she had been playing until then.
-From a pragmatic viewpoint, it was easier to carry a single bass to sessions instead of swapping between three or four guitars depending on the song.
+She quickly discovered she preferred playing bass, and found it was a key component of a backing track and allowed her to play more inventively than the relatively simple guitar parts she had been playing until then.
+From a pragmatic viewpoint, it was easier to carry a single bass to sessions than to swap between three or four guitars depending on the song.
 After bassist Ray Pohlman left studio work to become a musical director, Kaye became the most in-demand session bassist in Los Angeles.

 Kaye continued to play guitar on numerous other hit songs in the 1960s and 1970s, including the twelve-string electric guitar on several Sonny & Cher songs.
 She also played twelve-string on Frank Zappa's album Freak Out!
-At the time, it was unusual for women to be experienced session players; nevertheless Kaye remembered sessions being generally good-humoured and united by the music.
+At the time, it was unusual for women to be experienced session players; nevertheless Kaye remembered sessions being generally good-humored and united by the music.